adunblock/ad-unblock-wp-plugin/readme.txt

 1. Admin settings page where you can configure your verification code and page rules.

 == Changelog ==

+= 1.0.1 =
+* Remove verification code from script URL query param to improve cache performance
+* Add verification code as a meta tag in header

 = 1.0.0 =
 * Initial release